FlexiSpot Comhar Standing Desk Review

 One of the few standing desks with built-in drawers we’ve seen, the FlexiSpot Comhar brings plenty of unique selling points to the table, but, as we noted in our reviews of the FlexiSpot Esben and FlexiSpot’s Theodore, a drawer on a standing desk is both a bonus and an obstacle for ideal ergonomics.

-It’s a bonus because standing desk storage is hard to come by and the FlexiSpot Comhar drawer’s dimensions (26.2”x12.4”x1.57”) are right in line with basic add-on drawers, albeit on the very shallow end of the spectrum with only an inch and a half of vertical depth.
+It’s a bonus, because standing desk storage is hard to come by and the FlexiSpot Comhar drawer’s dimensions (26.2”x12.4”x1.57”) are right in line with basic add-on drawers, albeit on the very shallow end of the spectrum with only an inch and a half of vertical depth.

-It’s an obstacle for ergonomics because you can’t install a keyboard tray or monitor arm on this desk due to the thick desktop.
+It’s an obstacle for ergonomics, because you can’t install a keyboard tray or monitor arm on this desk due to the thick desktop.
 That’s not just our opinion, FlexiSpot discloses this on their own product page.

 This is the third desk of this style that we’ve looked at, following the iMovR Captain’s Desk and the FlexiSpot Theodore.
 The Captain’s Desk is a piece of solid-wood designer furniture that’s in a very different price range, while the Theodore is the same price (depending on which top you pick for the Comhar) and has a more traditional style as opposed to the Comhar’s modern aesthetic.

-The Comhar seems like a solid desk for the price, but FlexiSpot eats away at some of that goodwill by stretching claims in several spots, most notably when it comes to a warranty it refers to “industry-leading.”
+The Comhar seems like a solid desk for the price, but FlexiSpot eats away at some of that goodwill by stretching claims in several spots, most notably when it comes to a warranty it refers to as “industry-leading.”
 With a 5-year warranty on the frame, two years on the electronics and two years on the desktop, this is not an industry-leading warranty. iMovR, Fully and UpLift all have recently expanded their desk warranties to up to 15 years.

 Even if you are targeting a standing desk with a low enough height range for kids, there are desks that reach much lower, like the UpLift V2-Commercial that goes down to 22.6”.